 New start-up small business owners need to be able to increase their prices instead of feeling like they need to have products with a lower price.
 Then the business will not have to compete with low-cost priced competitors, and you can then strive to have the best customer service possible.
-If the price is increased but there is amazing customer service then the customers are going to come back and purchase a new product strictly off of the customer service.
+If the price is increased but there is amazing customer service then the customers are going to come back and purchase a new product strictly off on the customer service.

 5. Financial Management Dashboard

-A financial dashboard relates back to the 3 customer metrics, and each business has to pick the best fitting one for their company.
-Owners can be overwhelmed with the amount of data there is, so that’s when the dashboard is important to keep sensitive information together.
-When looking at your business’ personal finances, you can run reports in QuickBooks that will show you your business’ savings account, profit margins, gross profit, accounts payable, working capital, net profit, balance sheet, etc. and put it on an excel sheet so it is easy to find and come back to.
+A financial dashboard relates back to the 3 customer metrics, and each business has to pick the best-fitting one for their company.
+Owners can be overwhelmed by the amount of data there is, so that’s when the dashboard is important to keep sensitive information together.
+When looking at your business’ personal finances, you can run reports in QuickBooks that will show you your business’ savings account, profit margins, gross profit, accounts payable, working capital, net profit, balance sheet, etc., and put it on an excel sheet so it is easy to find and come back to.
 This will be beneficial for the business’s financial health because then all of the most important documents will be easily accessible to see and so everyone can be on the same page.

 6. Improving Small Business Customer Relations

 There are multiple ways to improve customer relations, one is by having short-term price promotions on items that could be bundled together.
 An example would be bundling sports equipment together so customers would not need to buy items separately, and this can help retain customers if they are pleased with their purchase.
 Another way to help improve customer relations is by having rewards programs and discounts, and social media can help assist with that.
-By making simple gestures like these it will strengthen relationships with customers and make them want to come back when there are pricing benefits for their needs.
+Making simple gestures like these will strengthen relationships with customers and make them want to come back when there are pricing benefits for their needs.